The Curly Girl Method doesn’t have to be expensive! Here is my inexpensive routine and the products that I use as a wavy lady.

 My favorite thing to do is wash, condition, and gel, and then go outside or go and run errands.
 I tend to get distracted from it being wet, and it usually dries faster – especially if I’m outside!

 Also, when you start following the Curly Girl method, there’s definitely a transition period that you have to go through as you get used to it.
 So if your hair doesn’t look AMAZING the second you start it – don’t worry!
 It should get better.

 I found a lot of inconsistency in the beginning, but now I find predictible results (even when I don’t follow the method perfectly).
 Here are a few random pictures from back when I first started to show this!

 One of the things about the Curly Girl method is that it’s really against using heat on your hair.
 However, you can use a blow dryer with a diffuser on low.

 I got a new hairdryer on Amazon a month or so ago – it actually wasn’t very expensive (just around $15), and it had great reviews.
 And I do like it.

 But honestly, I hate diffusing!
 It takes forever, and I get so bored.
 I’ve tried laying down.
 I’ve tried standing up.
 I’ve tried doing intervals.
 I just don’t like it.
 And I end up touching my hair a lot more than I should…which results in frizziness.

 I do believe it gives me better volume – and if I can diffuse without touching my hair, it definitely gives me the best look.
-If I don’t touch my hair while diffusing it certainly helps with frizz.
+If I don’t touch it while diffusing it certainly helps with frizz.
 But it’s definitely not my favorite activity!

-There is no way I can ever blow my hair from being completely wet to completely dry all in one run.
-When I do diffuse, it’s typically after I’ve already let it air dry for awhile, and it just has another 10-15 minutes left to go.
+There is no way I can ever blow dry from being completely wet to completely dry all in one run.
+When I do diffuse, it’s typically after I’ve already let it air dry for a while, and it just has another 10-15 minutes left to go.